 Are you interested in finding a pearling job in Australia?

-Not really sure what to expect or it's all about, but keen to find out?
+Not really sure what to expect or it is all about, but keen to find out?

 Then keep reading learn all about pearling jobs and pearl farms in Australia!

-If you've ever heard someone talking about pearling work or pearl farming in Australia, and wondered what it's all about this is the page for you.
+If you've ever heard someone talking about pearling work or pearl farming in Australia, and wondered what it is all about this is the page for you.

-We discovered that there wasn't a single page on the entire internet that covers this topic in detail, so we decided to gather all in the information together just for you!
+I discovered that there wasn't a single page on the entire internet that covers this topic in detail, so I decided to gather all in the information together just for you!

-We hope you find this page useful!
-In return could you please click some of our social media buttons to help spread the word to other people!
+I hope you find this page useful!
+In return could you please click some of my social media buttons to help spread the word to other people!